penpendede/airportWeather/README.md

 1. issue `npm run publish`

-These steps will obtain all the packages and data needed (a couple of MB), process the data and generate a subdirectory named `webpage` containing a webpage displaying all the airports for which a location is available and for which the availability of METAR information has been confirmed (said METAR information may however be outdated).
+These steps will obtain all the packages and data needed (a couple of MB), process the data and generate a subdirectory named `website` containing a website displaying all the airports for which a location is available and for which the availability of METAR information has been confirmed (said METAR information may however be outdated).

+Due to browser security settings you will not be able to open the website using a `file://` url, it needs to be served by a web server.
+You don't have a web server at hand?
+Never mind, just issue `npm run serve`.
+It will start [http-server](https://www.npmjs.com/package/http-server) which will print the URL you can use to connect to it.
+Usually [http://localhost:8080](http://localhost:8080) will do the job.
+BTW: `http-server` also supports `https` - I tried it out, works fine.

-Clicking on one of the markers opens a popup that contains a link to the raw METAR data.
+Anyway: Clicking on one of the markers opens a popup that currently just contains a link to the raw METAR data.

 `package.json` contains a number of tasks that allow you to only update what really needs to be updated - see the following diagram: The task names are verbose to make it obvious what the individual tasks are good for.